saramagliacane/saramagliacane.github.io/content/authors/pieter/_index.md

 ---
 # Display name
-title: Danilo de Goede
+title: Pieter Bouwman

 # Username (this should match the folder name)
 authors:
-  - Danilo de Goede
+  - Pieter Bouwman

 # Is this the primary user of the site?
 superuser: false